 Why choose Hatten Wyatt solicitors for your divorce?

 Our Family Law team is headed by Avril Croud, a family lawyer with more than 30 years of experience in helping families to resolve issues surrounding divorce and separation.
-Avril is a member of the Law Society’s Family Law Panel and the family law support network Resolution.
+Avril is a member of the Law Society’s Family Law Panel.

 Our family law team also benefits from the expertise of Deborah Nicholson.
 Deborah has more than 30 years’ experience in family law and is a Resolution accredited specialist and trained collaborative lawyer.